wesionio/docs/letters/as_an_investor.rst

 #.
 The only cooperation party for sales and community is the :ref:`v5`.
    The V5 team is responsible for the formation and service, including but not limited to the Chinese language community.
-   It is responsible for the implementation of the :ref:`voken_sale`, finding qualified investors, forming communities and managing and serving, and promoting consensus.
+   It is responsible for the implementation of the :ref:`wesion_sale`, finding qualified investors, forming communities and managing and serving, and promoting consensus.
 #.
 In order to allow more enthusiasts to participate in community organization and work,
    we have launched a whitelist system for those who want to participate in this program.
    We have set up a generous sales rewards in the public-sale plan.
-   Read :ref:`voken_referral_program` for more information.
+   Read :ref:`wesion_referral_program` for more information.
-#.
-Voken will be traded on exchanges near the 10th season of the :ref:`voken_sale`.
+#. wesion will be traded on exchanges near the 10th season of the :ref:`wesion_sale`.
 #.
 We welcome more people to join and build the community.
-   If you have good suggestions or cooperation intentions, please send us an email: david@vision.network.
+   If you have good suggestions or cooperation intentions, please send us an email: david@wesion.network.
 #.
-Thank you for your support of Voken, let us build a decentralized, free, open and safe Internet.
+Thank you for your support of wesion, let us build a decentralized, free, open and safe Internet.

-by Vision.Network Project Team
+by wesion.Network Project Team